The '90s were a fun time to grow up, with some great music to enjoy during formative years.

 Matt Sweeney of Chavez also played in Guided by Voices and the short-lived band Zwan with Billy Corgan (Smashing Pumpkins).

 6. The Boo Radleys

-An interesting brit-pop band was The Boo Radleys, named after the character in Harper Lee's novel To Kill A Mockingbird.
-It is another band that when the shoegaze scene bands became more popular, The Boo Radleys got left behind somewhat despite a more than worthy sound.
+An interesting Brit-pop band was The Boo Radleys, named after the character in Harper Lee's novel To Kill a Mockingbird.
+It is another band that—when the shoegaze scene bands became more popular—got left behind somewhat, despite a more than worthy sound.

-The band was active from 1988 and releasing their first album, Ichabod and I in 1990.
-They released five more albums throughout the course of the nineties, before calling it a day in 1999.
-Definitely an overlooked group and worth discovering if you missed out the first time around.
+The band was active from 1988, releasing their first album, Ichabod and I in 1990.
+They released five more albums throughout the course of the '90s before calling it a day in '99.
+They eventually reunited in 2021 and are definitely an overlooked group worth discovering if you missed out the first time around.

 ''Skyscraper'' by The Boo Radleys

 Polvo hailed from the Chapel Hill, North Carolina, indie/alternative music scene along with Archers of Loaf and Superchunk.
 A few of the Polvo guys even went to high school with Mac McCaughan of Superchunk, whose Merge Records released a majority of Polvo's material.